abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Direction Sensor.md

 Figure 2: Closed Loop Block Diagram

 ## Analysis
 Analyzing the voltage and current constraints: The system shall operate with the correct voltage and current.
 Overvoltage or excessive current can lead to malfunctions and overload.
 Overload can lead to overheating and other electrical hazards that can cause a safety factor.
 The IMU chip is rated for 3V to 5V and a maximum draw of 12.3 mA [2].
-The motor driver shield is rated for 4.5V to 13.5V and provides 1.2A per bridge [1].
+The arduino uno is rated for 7V to 12V [12].The motor driver shield is rated for 4.5V to 13.5V, which works for the arduino uno, and provides 1.2A per bridge [1].
 The TT DC motors are rated for 3V to 12V and have a rating of 210 mA [3].
 The TT motors rating works for the motor driver shields rating.
 Knowing and understanding the voltage and current specifications of each component ensures safe operation.

 Analyzing the budget cost boundaries: To ensure budget constraints are followed, individual components shall not exceed $35, and the total shall not exceed $90.
 The $400-$900 budget must be kept in mind for this design.
 In addition, keeping costs low has good effects on the economy.
 It shall be cost-effective while also being high in quality.
 This system is crucial, so it needs to be reliable.